 Parents of students under 18 years of age need to be aware that all Southern State computers have free, unfettered access to the internet.
 Southern State computers do not use any type of filtering software.

 The Family Educational Rights and Privacy Act (FERPA) applies to education records at all levels of education.
 At the point of becoming a Southern State student, FERPA rights become those of the student.
 Without written consent from the student, a dependent student’s information cannot be disclosed even to the parent.
 However, under the rules of College Credit Plus, the college reserves the right to communicate student record information with appropriate official(s) of the home high school.
 Information will not be released to parents without signed authorization from the student.

-Students should see an academic advisor prior to registration each semester.
+SSCC will assign all CCP students an academic advisor.
+Students should meet with their advisor prior to registration of each semester.

-Students are permitted to participate in the CCP program during the fall and spring semesters.
+Students are permitted to participate in the CCP program during the fall, spring, and summer semesters.